djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 title: Running New Relic's Ignite Program, Part 1 - Hiring
 date: 2023-06-26 10:24 -0700
 ---
-Ignite is New Relic's early career engineering incubator program, which hires new engineers into what is usually their first software engineering role, gives them some extra onboarding and support, sets up rotations with various engineering teams throughout the company, and then places them on one of those teams as we find a good match.
-This is the first in a series of articles walking through all the details of how it operates, from start to finish.
+Companies often severely undervalue early career engineers.
+Even when a company does recognize their value, they may struggle to hire, onboard, and place those engineers.
+You can't just treat them like senior engineers and hope for the best!
+Ignite is New Relic's approach to early career engineering.
+We hire new engineers into what is usually their first software engineering role, give them some extra onboarding and support, set up rotations with various engineering teams throughout the company, and then place them on one of those teams as we find a good match.
+This is the first in a series of articles walking through each of those steps.
 It is intended primarily as a resource for those who are running (or planning to run) similar programs.
 Of course, it may also be interesting to folks thinking of applying to the program!
-Each part will cover one of the phases each Ignite engineer goes through: hiring, program onboarding, team rotations, team placement and onboarding, and follow up.
 Since this is the first part, we're starting at the beginning with hiring.

 Hiring for an early career role is significantly different than hiring for a more senior position.
 For mid- to lead-level roles, the challenge is finding qualified candidates.
-You can do a lot of pre-sorting based on resumes to see if they have the needed experience, and you'll likely end up with only a handful of folks (at most) that you'd consider bringing in for a final interview.
+You can do a lot of filtering based on resumes to see if they have the needed experience.
+After that, you'll likely end up with only a handful of folks that you'd consider bringing in for a final interview.
 The "best of the best" are almost never on the job market, so working connections and active recruiting are critical.

-For early career roles, though, almost everybody looking for an entry level role is on the open job market, and there are far, far more candidates coming up through universities, code schools, and other backgrounds eager for their first engineering job than there are positions to go around.
+For early career roles, though, almost everybody is on the open job market.
+There are far, far more candidates eager for their first engineering job than there are positions to go around.
 Sifting through applications is like drinking from a firehose, and the challenge is processing the sheer volume of candidates and narrowing it down to the most promising folks.
 Every time we open a round of hiring for Ignite, the volume of applicants goes up -- as of this writing, it's about 100 per day.

 ## Before You Start